 California passes 1st-in-nation emission rules for trains

-SACRAMENTO -- The California Air Resources Board approved Thursday a first-in-the-nation, ambitious rule limiting rail pollution.
+California approved Thursday a first-in-the-nation, ambitious rule limiting rail pollution to aggressively cut greenhouse gas emissions in the state's latest move to establish itself as a global leader in the fight against climate change.

+"It is time to kickstart the next step of transformation, with trains," said Davina Hurt, a California Air Resources Board member.

-The goal is to drastically cut greenhouse gas emissions from locomotives.
-The standards would also reduce a group of chemicals that contribute to the formation of smog.
-They could improve air quality for people living near railyards and ports.
+The standards would also reduce chemicals that contribute to smog.
+They could improve air quality near railyards and ports.

+But some say it's too soon for the locomotive standards.
+Wayne Winegarden, a Pacific Research Institute senior fellow, said the rule would be expensive for rail companies, and increased costs will mean higher prices for many goods that move by rail.

+The transportation sector contributed the largest share of greenhouse gas emissions nationwide in 2020, according to the Environmental Protection Agency.
+But rail only accounts for about 2% of those emissions.

 Locomotives pull rail cars filled with food, lumber, oil and other products through railyards near neighborhoods in Oakland, Commerce, San Bernardino and other California cities.

-They run on diesel, a more powerful fuel than gasoline, and burning all that diesel produces pollution that is harmful for people who live nearby, as well as greenhouse gases.
+They run on diesel, a more powerful fuel than gasoline, producing greenhouse gases and pollution that is harmful for nearby residents.

 Other states can sign on to try to adopt the California rule if it gets the OK from the Biden administration.